boobo94/boobo94.github.io/_posts/2023/06/2023-06-19-official-stats-source.md

 layout: post
 ---

-This is a short lists of stats made be trusted institution or authorities or business inteligence companies.
+This is a short lists of stats created by trusted institution or authorities or business inteligence companies.

 ## Public Stats From Romania